hotaydev/audit-export/README.md

 **This package is compatible with Node.js versions 10 through 20, as well as future versions.**

+The syntax remains consistent with the earlier version 1.0.0; however, it's advisable to always use the latest version, as it offers numerous new features and enhancements.

 ## Installation

 Install globally using npm: